 Instructions

-• In a small saucepan, whisk together the rice wine vinegar and cornstarch (while still cold).
+- In a small saucepan, whisk together the 1/4 cup rice wine vinegar and 1 teaspoons cornstarch (while still cold).
 Turn on heat to low-medium.

-• Whisk in the soy sauce, brown sugar, ginger, garlic, onion and sesame oil.
+- Whisk in the 1/4 cup low sodium soy sauce, 2 tablespoons dark brown sugar, grated 2 teaspoons fresh ginger, 1 teaspoon garlic powder, 1 teaspoon onion powder and 1 teaspoon sesame oil*.

 Video